Learn the best hacks for boosting bass for headphones and speakers on your Windows 10 computer.

 - The bass boost feature should be the first one on the list.
 Click on the checkbox beside it then hit “Settings” below.

-- On the pop-up window, you can choose the frequency that you want to adjust along with the boost level (the higher the more bass).
+- On the pop-up window, you can choose the frequency that you want to adjust along with the boost level (the higher the level, the more bass).

 - Click “OK” then hit Apply or OK on the Headphones Properties window to save your settings.